MagnivOrg/magniv-docs/docs/documentation/index.md

 # Documentation

-All magniv projects need to follow a [file structure](../documentation/file-structure).
+All Magniv projects need to conform to a specific [file structure](../documentation/file-structure).

-There are two parts to the magniv python library
+The Magniv Core Python library is comprised of two main parts:

 * [The task decorator class](../documentation/task-decorator)
 * [The CLI](../documentation/cli)

-Everyone who uses magniv needs to use the task decorator class.

-The CLI is relevant for self-hosting and for debbuging purposes.
+Everyone who uses `magniv` will interact with the task decorator class.
+The CLI, however, is only relevant for self-hosted installations as well as local debugging.